eslicarbazepine (Oral route)

 eslicarbazepine may cause hyponatremia (low sodium in the blood).
 Check with your doctor right away if you have confusion, decreased urine output, dizziness, fast or irregular heartbeat, headache, muscle pain or cramps, nausea or vomiting, swelling of face, ankles, or hands, or unusual tiredness or weakness while you are using eslicarbazepine.

-Eslicarbazepine may cause some people to become dizzy, drowsy, clumsy, tired, or it may cause vision changes.
-Make sure you know how you react to eslicarbazepine before you drive, use machines, or do anything else that could be dangerous if you are not alert or not able to see well.
+Eslicarbazepine may cause some people to be dizzy, drowsy, clumsy, tired, or have vision changes.
+Make sure you know how you react to eslicarbazepine before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to see well.
 If these reactions are especially bothersome, check with your doctor.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Do not suddenly stop taking eslicarbazepine without checking first with your doctor.
 If you have been instructed to stop taking eslicarbazepine, ask your doctor how to slowly decrease the dose.
 This will decrease your chance of having more seizures.

 Some birth control pills may not work as well while you are using eslicarbazepine.
 You might need additional forms of birth control with your pills to avoid getting pregnant.
 Discuss this with your doctor.